 Corn liquor is called so because it is primarily made from corn.
-The name “corn liquor” is derived from the fact that corn is the main ingredient used in the production of this type of .
+The name “corn liquor” is derived from the fact that corn is the main ingredient used in the production of this type of whiskey.
 Corn has a long history in the United States as a staple crop, particularly in the South, where corn whiskey has deep roots.

 The term “corn liquor” is often used interchangeably with “corn whiskey” to describe this type of spirit.
 Corn is a key component in the mash bill, which is the mixture of grains used to create the whiskey.
 In order for a whiskey to be classified as corn whiskey, it must have a mash bill that consists of at least 80 percent corn.

 Corn is an ideal grain for whiskey production due to its high starch content.
-The starch in the corn is converted into sugar during the fermentation process, which is then consumed by to produce .
+The starch in the corn is converted into sugar during the fermentation process, which is then consumed by yeast to produce alcohol.
 The use of corn in the mash bill gives corn whiskey its distinct flavor profile, often described as sweet and grainy.

 Corn liquor has a rich history in the United States, particularly during the Prohibition era.
 During this time, corn whiskey was often produced illicitly in small stills hidden away in the countryside.
 The term “moonshine” is sometimes used to describe homemade corn whiskey, emphasizing its association with illegal production.